gwenfrishkoff/School_District_Analysis/README.md

 We used descriptive stats — .sum() and .mean() — to determine the total number of students and schools, the total budget, and average reading and math scores.

-To get the percentage of students who passed math and reading, we wrote python code to do the following:
+To get the percentage of students who passed math and reading, we wrote python code that executes the following steps:
 	<ol>
-	<li> Determine the passing grade.
+	<li> Determines the passing grade.
-	<li> Get the number of students who passed math and reading in separate DataFrames.
+	<li> Gets the number of students who passed math and reading in separate DataFrames.
-	<li> Calculate the number of students who passed math and reading.
+	<li> Calculates the number of students who passed math and reading.
-	<li> Calculate the percentage of students who passed math and reading.
+	<li> Calculates the percentage of students who passed math and reading.
 	</ol>

 To get the overall passing percentage, we wrote code to do the following: